ibm-cloud-docs/bare-metal/bare-metal-server-options.md

 You can now choose the following Intel&reg; Sapphire Rapids CPUs when you provision a bare metal server.

+Sapphire Rapids processors are currently available as a beta offering and are available in only the DAL10 data center.
+{: beta}

 | Sapphire Rapids CPU | Specifications | Memory | TPM 2.0 support |
 | --- | --- | --- | --- |
 | 8474C | 48 core, 2.1 GHz | 256 GB, 512 GB, 1024 GB, 2048 GB, 4096 GB | Yes |